w-zhiming/w-zhiming.github.io/_posts/2019-09-24-ubuntu-apt-proxy.md

-# set ubuntu terminal proxy
+# Set Ubuntu Terminal Proxy

 Aptitude will not use the HTTP Proxy environment variables.
 Instead, it has its own configuration file where you can set your proxy.
 This tutorial will show you how to set the proxy so that you may be able to install and update packages from remote repos.